p-lange/Clockworld/Rules/TURNS AND ACTIONS.md

 Additionally, manipulating an object in the environment, such as a door, a table, or a weapon in your holster, is only considered Incidental the first time you interact with it.
 Any additional interactions with that particular object would require the use of an Action.

 > _For example, Mudo gets into a firefight with a gang of bandits.
 Bullets start flying through the tavern where Mudo was enjoying a game of poker.
 On his Turn, Mudo kicks over the poker table (Incidental), draws his revolver (Incidental) and fires it at one of the bandits (Action).
 However, if Mudo wished to re-holster his firearm or move the table to grant Cover from a different angle on that same Turn, it would no longer be Incidental and would require his second Action._

+## TURN
+On your Turn, you may perform up to two different Actions and any number of Incidentals, within reason.
+You may take your Actions before or after those of the other Characters that share your Turn.
+For example, you may perform a Move, then an ally could make an Attack, then you could make an Attack.
+At any point during your Turn, you may also choose your Facing.

+**_Focusing on an Action_**
+Instead of taking two Actions, you can focus on one Action.
+Focusing on an Action lets you High Roll any Checks you make for that Action.
+Some Actions, such as Move and Defend, gain additional benefits from focusing on them.

+There are (5) types of Actions you can perform, and each Action has at least one Upgraded version.

+* **Attack** - make a Weapon Attack.
+You can perform two Attack Actions on your Turn if each Attack uses a different limb and weapon.
+* **Contest** - perform a Contest, such as Disarming or Distracting a foe.
+* **Move** - move a distance up to your Speed, including traversing terrain.
+You may take your other Action at any point during the movement.
+When you focus on your Move, you may move an additional (15ft).
+* **Task** - perform a Task.
+You can perform two Task Actions on your turn as long as they are different Tasks.
+* **Defend** - gain an additional Reaction until the start of your next Turn.
+When you focus on Defending, you High Roll all Reactions until the start of your next Turn.

 ## Checks
 Actions require you to roll a check to determine the success or failure of that action.
 A Check is performed by rolling a d10 and adding your Bonus from the relevant Skill, as well as any other modifiers, such as Advantage or Disadvantage.
 Depending on the Action you’re using to make the Check, it is either compared against a Task Rank or the Contest of another Character, or both.